mercyblanka/reforms/_posts/2019-02-03-war-on-earth.md

 > This is the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them; And their sins and iniquities will I remember no more.
 KJV — Hebrews 10:16,17

 Satan continues the struggle for souls by spreading the lie that God's law need not be followed any more.
-On one side men are led to have a blatant disregard for God by indulging in worldly lusts.
+On one side men are led to have a blatant disregard for God.
 He seeks to have men beleive that all is well without God.
-But men will never know true peace and happiness apart from God.
+But we can never know true peace and happiness apart from God.

 > There is no peace, saith the LORD, unto the wicked.
 KJV — Isaiah 48:22